Gillfrancis/Play-and-Genetics/README.md

 ## How to get in touch?
-To get in touch please contact project colloborators:                                                                                                                      Project Lead: Gill Francis (gill.francis@york.ac.uk)                                                                                                                        Project Mentor: Umar Toseeb (umar.toseeb@york.ac.uk)
+To get in touch you can contact the Project Lead: Gill Francis (gill.francis@york.ac.uk) and Project Mentor: Umar Toseeb (umar.toseeb@york.ac.uk)